Gaurav S Bajaj

-Gaurav S. Bajaj (born 16 November 1988) is an Indian television actor.
+Gaurav S. Bajaj is an Indian television actor.
 He is best known for portraying Daksh Patwardhan in Sapnon Se Bhare Naina which was aired on Star Plus.
 He appeared in the popular drama series Uttaran as Aman Verma.
 He has also appeared in some other television series like Kaisa Yeh Ishq Hai...
 Ajab Sa Risk Hai, Piya Rangrezz, and Choti Sarrdaarni.
+Bajaj earned recognition for portraying Kartik Patel in Kyunki Rishton Ke Bhi Roop Badalte Hain.

 Personal life

-Gaurav tied the knot with Sakshi Shhorwani on December 10, 2013.
-They welcomed their first child after six years of marriage.
-They named their son Vyom.
+Gaurav married Sakshi Shhorwani on December 10, 2013.
+Their first child was born in 2019.